m3cinc/m3cinc.github.io/Pollution/Pollution.md

 names(m.usa)[5] <- 'region'
 ```

-We are now ready to chart these county ggplots...We will slightly adapt the scales as indicated to produce meaningful ranges of Ozone and PM2.5 (in ppm) and radii (in Miles).
+We are now ready to chart these county ggplots...We will slightly adapt the scales as indicated to produce meaningful ranges of Ozone and PM2.5 (in ppm) and radii (in miles).

 ```r